angular/angular/aio/content/guide/appmodule.md

-@title
-AppModule: the root module
+# AppModule: the root module

-@intro
-Tell Angular how to construct and bootstrap the app in the root "AppModule".

-@description

 An Angular module class describes how the application parts fit together.
 Every application has at least one Angular module, the _root_ module